Władysław I Łokietek: Alliances (1320)

 Władysław's kingdom was now surrounded by three hostile forces: Brandenburg, the Teutonic Order, and the Luxembourg Kingdom of Bohemia.
-Looking for allies during the great European conflict between Pope John XXII and Ludwig Wittelsbach (Louis of Bavaria), Władysław the Short sided with the papal camp.
-Władysław's alliance with the Charles I Robert, king of Hungary, was strengthened in 1320 by Charles I Robert's marriage to Wladyslaw's daughter Elizabeth Łokietkówną.
+Looking for allies during the great European conflict between Pope John XXII and Ludwig Wittelsbach (Louis of Bavaria), Władysław I Łokietek sided with the papal camp.
+Władysław's alliance with the Charles I of Hungary, king of Hungary, was strengthened in 1320 by Charles I of Hungary's marriage to Wladyslaw's daughter Elizabeth Łokietkówną.

 Expedition to Rus' and the war with Brandenburg (1323–1326)

 Three years later, the Polish-Hungarian alliance proved itself in Rus' Galicia.
 The last two princes descended from the dynasty of Rurik, Andrew of Galicia and Lev II of Galicia, were killed in battle.
-The allies decided to help the closest relative of the late princes—Bolesław George, the son of Trojden, Duke of Mazovia—in mastering the local throne.
+The allies decided to help the closest relative of the late princes — Bolesław George, the son of Trojden I, Duke of Masovia — in mastering the local throne.
 This effort led to increased Polish influence in Russia, which enabled the eventual takeover of the region by Wladyslaw's son and successor, Casimir III the Great.

-The Lithuanian Duke Gediminas became another ally of the King Wladyslaw in 1325.
+The Lithuanian Duke Gediminas became another ally of the King Władysław I Łokietek in 1325.
 This alliance was supported by the marriage between Gediminas's daughter Aldona (who adopted the baptismal name of Anna) and Władysław's son Casimir.

 In 1323, the Holy Roman Emperor Louis IV gave his son Louis V the March of Brandenburg.
 Pope John XXII therefore summoned his supporters to not allow the assumption of the Ascanian inheritance by the Bavarian House of Wittelsbach.
-With Lithuanian support, Władysław invaded Brandenburg on 10 February 1326.
+With Lithuanian support, Władysław I Łokietek invaded Brandenburg on 10 February 1326.
 He informed the Teutonic Knights about the participation of pagan armies in the expedition.
 He could, at least temporarily, count on their neutrality, since their truce was in force until the end of 1326.
-Approaching Brandenburg did not yield significant results, apart from some destruction, prisoners, and recovery of the castellany of Miedzyrzecz.
+Approaching Brandenburg did not yield significant results, apart from some destruction, prisoners, and recovery of the castellany of Międzyrzecz.
 This did not improve Władysław's popularity in Germany, as it was perceived that the Polish king, together with heathens, initiated war with the Christian world.
 The papacy kept silent and did not support the Polish king, but it did not condemn him.
 The war with Brandenburg also alarmed the Silesian princes.
-In the same year, Władysław the Short regained the land of Wieluń from Bolesław the Elder, the Duke of Niemodlin.
+In the same year, Władysław I Łokietek regained the land of Wieluń from Bolesław the Elder, the Duke of Niemodlin.